voegelas/MyApp-Weather/README.md

 #### REQUEST_BASE

-The base in the frontend proxy.
+The base path in the frontend proxy.

 #### TEMPERATURE_UNIT